Your web browser is outdated and may be insecure

 Refining your prompt

 If you've already used a prompt (e.g. "Give me 10 NHS interview questions") the response may be quite generic.
-You may want to add, "for a HCA" or "questions relating to leadership skills."
+You may want to add, "for a HCA" or "relevant for a renal ward," or "relating to leadership skills."

 Useful prompts

-Here is a list of prompts you may like to use (or edit for your use) to help you with career ideas, career exploration, career planning, or career research.
+Here is a list of prompts you can use for career ideas, career exploration, career planning, or career research.
+You can edit the prompts to suit your personal circumstances, goals, and situation.

 "I am a [band 6 nurse] in [Scotland] with experience of working in [oncology, A&E, and HDU] settings.
 What transferable skills do I have to move into [Practice Nursing]?"